-Settling Chamber: A series of screens placed in the way of flue gases to slow the stream of air, thus helping gravity to pull particles into a collection device.
+Settling Chamber: A series of screens placed in the way of flue gasses to slow the stream of air, thus helping gravity to pull particles into a collection device.

 Settling Tank: A holding area for wastewater, where heavier particles sink to the bottom for removal and disposal.

 Sewage: The waste and wastewater produced by residential and commercial sources and discharged into sewers.